 When I first moved here I met Maxxi when I began going to my new middle school.
 I didn't realize that we lived right next door to one another for a little while.
 Maxxi was probably the only person I could ever be myself with.
 When we were together, in school, our friendship went through a lot of things.
 I was struggling with being new and wanting to be popular.
 It was nice to make friends with Maxxi.
 I thought she was the coolest girl I could ever meet.
 We liked all the same things and it was the perfect combination.

 That was until I found out the ugly truth about her and her group of friends.

 They weren't really the type on the scale everyone would consider "cool".
 At the time, the word "freaks" and "weirdo's" were terms used often by other students.
 That wasn't what bothered me.
 It was the weird stares and whispers from other students…about me.
 I was black and hanging out with the scene girls.
-Our school was pretty diverse, but when you have many classes where your race makes up 90% of all your classes, like I did, it's hard to fit in.
-I didn't like that.
+I was being ousted again by people.
+This time I wasn't alone, but I felt like I was when the words from my previous school floated around about me.
+Our school was pretty diverse though.
+But, I really couldn't handle the rejection when I had classes with people that weren't with Maxxi or her friends.
+There were many classes like that.
+No one would talk to me and I wouldn't talk to them because I was too afraid of being rejected.
+I didn't like it.
 My original plan was to be popular and not be ostracized like I was before.